How To Tell If Lip Fillers Will Suit YouOctober 29, 2019

 The Right Ratio For Lips

 One myth that Nurse Kellie really wants to banish is that you have to go with big, ballooning lips.
-While some people can pull this look off, most of our clients use fillers for a subtle enhancement.
+While some people can pull this look off, most of our patients use fillers for a subtle enhancement.
 Not to mention, to create larger lips, they have to be done 1ml at a time over a number of weeks.

 When you’re considering size, you must consider proportions, Kellie says.
 The first thing she looks at when consulting a new client is the chin.
 “If you have a small chin, big lips can overpower it, especially from your side profile, and give you a bit of that trout pout,” she says.
 If your chin is small but your heart is really set on large lips, Kellie recommends adding some filler to contour your chin and balance out your appearance.